rajpurkar/mlx/source/_posts/chexpert-validate.md

 <br>

 ### Running the CheXpert model on your data
-We will now run through how you can run the CheXpert model we've pre-trained on Stanford data on the dataset you've prepared. *If you're using our example data, now's a good time to [download it if you haven't already](https://drive.google.com/drive/folders/1WVKMv9NWwxg69XZcTtjJgdl9IdKkEJ8T?usp=sharing).* At the end of this section, you'll be able to see the Area Under the Curve (AUC) metric of the model for the 5 tasks on your data (or the example data).
+We will now run through how you can run the CheXpert model we've pre-trained on Stanford data on the dataset you've prepared. *If you're using our example data, now's a good time to <a href="https://drive.google.com/drive/folders/1WVKMv9NWwxg69XZcTtjJgdl9IdKkEJ8T?usp=sharing" target="_blank">download it if you haven't already</a>* At the end of this section, you'll be able to see the Area Under the Curve (AUC) metric of the model for the 5 tasks on your data (or the example data).

 <br>
 {% asset_img final.png The final output we'll work towards %}